badsectorlabs/ludus/docs/docs/using-ludus/blueprints.md

 Only the owner or an admin can delete a blueprint.
 You will be prompted for confirmation, unless you use `--no-prompt` to skip it.

 ## Permissions
-You may only see blueprints you have access.
+You may only see blueprints you have access to.
 Admins have access to all blueprints.
 When a blueprint is shared with a group, all members and managers of that group gain access to the blueprint.

 | Action | Admin | Owner | Group Manager | Shared User | Group Member |
 |--------|:-----:|:-----:|:-------------:|:-----------:|:------------:|